Coleg Sir Gâr: The college

 Coleg Sir Gâr is a large, multi-site, further education college.
 It is part of the University of Wales Trinity Saint David Group.
 The college is based in South West Wales and has five main campuses.
 They vary in size and nature and offer a variety of subjects.
 The college offers further education, adult and community learning, higher education and work-based learning.
 There are about 10,000 students in all, of whom some 3,000 are full-time and 7,000 are part-time.
 There are over 900 higher education students.

 The college has a broad range of academic and vocational education and training programmes, including tailor-made training for employers.
 Courses range from pre-entry to postgraduate level.
 It also offers its provision on-line, via partnerships at community locations and in the workplace.
 Work-based training programmes such as foundation and modern apprenticeships are also offered.
 The college also provides for around 1000 school pupils aged 14–19 who attend the college or are taught by college staff at their schools.

 A new principal was appointed on 31 August 2018, following the retirement of Barry Liles.

 The college has an annual turnover of around £30m and employs about 850 staff.
 Roughly 450 of these are directly involved in teaching and 400 perform support and administrative functions.

-The college has recently merged with Coleg Ceredigion.
+The college took over Coleg Ceredigion, previously a direct subsidiary of University of Wales Trinity St David, in August 2017.